 To create it, we have used the default 'Record View' template and added the MS preview by following the menu 'Configure/Add Widgets/Preview'.
-Once the new 'Preview' has been created, we have selected 'Mass Spectrum/Preview' after having clicked on the 'Select Field' button.
+Once the new 'Preview' has been created, we have selected 'Mass Spectrum/Preview' after having clicked on 'Configure' button.

-In addition the user will be able to customize the 'Views' by adding/changing information of the 'Previews' or 'Tables' boxes (with these couple of buttons (a)).
+In addition the user will be able to customize the 'Views' by adding/changing information of the 'Previews' or 'Tables' boxes.